-- You cannot trust ISPs

-- You cannot trust VPS providers

-- You cannot trust public Wi-Fi providers

-- You cannot trust Mobile Network providers

-- You cannot trust VPN providers

-- You cannot trust any Online Platform

-- You cannot trust Tor

 - You cannot trust your Operating System

 - You cannot trust your Laptop

 - You cannot trust your Smartphone (especially Android)

 - You cannot trust your Smart devices

 - Above all, you cannot trust people

 So what?
-Well instead of not trusting anyone or anything, I would advise to "Trust but verify" (or "Never trust, always verify" if you are more hardcore about it and want to apply Zero-Trust Security) instead.
+Well instead of not trusting anyone or anything, I would advise to "Trust but verify"405 (or "Never trust, always verify" if you are more hardcore about it and want to apply Zero-Trust Security406) instead.